eDeveloper132/Jamia-Tun-Noor/talabaoasatiza/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A comprehensive platform for managing students and teachers.
     <br>
 </p>